-The next Saturday Pasta Dinner at Newtown United Methodist Church will take place on March 1 in the church’s fellowship hall, 92 Church Hill Road in Sandy Hook.
+The next Saturday Pasta Dinner at Newtown United Methodist Church will take place on April 5 in the church’s fellowship hall, 92 Church Hill Road in Sandy Hook.
 The public is cordially invited to join church members for what has become an evening of fellowship and community spirit.
-This weekend’s event, according to longtime volunteer Martha Millett, will mark the 24th anniversary of the monthly dinners.
-Dinner is followed at 7:45 pm by a performance of bluegrass, country, and folk music played by Newtown’s own Roger Sprung & Friends.
-Mr Sprung, a longtime resident of Sandy Hook, is a world champion banjo player who has been recognized as a pioneer of bluegrass music by The International Bluegrass Music Museum.
+The project is currently celebrating its 24th year of offering the dinners.
+Dinner is followed at 7:45 pm by a performance of bluegrass, country, and folk music played by Roger Sprung & Friends.

 On Sunday, April 20, at 2 pm, Congregation Adath Israel Road will present a program called “Looking for an Adventure?
 Now is the Time!” about volunteering on an Israeli army base.
 A talk and short film will be given by Rita L. Frost, a founding member of the Connecticut Chapter of VFI (Volunteers For Israel), and a Newtown resident who has just returned from volunteering on her fourth Israeli Defense Force base.

 Between 1892 and 1954, 12 million people passed through Ellis Island upon arriving in America, offering a common heritage to millions more in later generations.
 Newtown Historical Society will look at the history and traditions of Ellis Island in a free presentation by Arthur Gottlieb on Monday, April 14, beginning at 7:30 pm, at C.H.
 Booth Library.